OAuthBringer/sceptre-sync/README.md

 - Check if sync rules match your file patterns
 - Verify key names are correct (use `sync_key` or `sync_rules`)
 - Ensure static_values syntax is correct
+- Use `--dry-run` to see what would be changed

 ### Pattern matching issues